Bianco Brothers Manufacturing website redesign preview

 When a trusted manufacturing brand feels outdated online

-Bianco Brothers Manufacturing had built decades of trust through craftsmanship and long-term client relationships, but their website no longer reflected the quality or scale of the business.
-The experience felt dated, difficult to navigate, and unclear about what the company actually offers.
-For new visitors—especially architects, designers, and commercial buyers—the site failed to establish credibility quickly or guide users toward meaningful next steps.
+Bianco Brothers Manufacturing had built decades of trust through craftsmanship and long-term client relationships, but their website no longer reflected the quality, scale, or professionalism of the business.
+The experience felt dated, difficult to navigate, and unclear about the company’s offerings.
+For new visitors — especially architects, designers, and commercial buyers — the site did not establish credibility quickly or make it easy to understand the brand, evaluate its capabilities, view relevant work, or move toward a quote or contact inquiry.

 Goals & Success Criteria